kubernetes/autoscaler/cluster-autoscaler/FAQ.md

     ```
     This is the minimum number of nodes required for all e2e tests to pass.
 The tests should also pass if you set higher maximum nodes limit.
 3. Run `go run hack/e2e.go -- --verbose-commands --up` to bring up your cluster.
-4. SSH to the control plane node and edit `/etc/kubernetes/manifests/cluster-autoscaler.manifest` (you will need sudo for this).
+4. SSH to the control plane (previously referred to as master) node and edit `/etc/kubernetes/manifests/cluster-autoscaler.manifest` (you will need sudo for this).
     * If you want to test your custom changes set `image` to point at your own CA image.
     * Make sure `--scale-down-enabled` parameter in `command` is set to `true`.
 5. Run CA tests with: